A Beautiful Master Shower in Rye, NY is Now Mold-Free Thanks to a Stone Cleaning Service

 On the scheduled day, Tim O'Leary, Sir Grout Westchester's owner, arrived at our client's residence to assess the problem and see what would be the best way to get the shower looking its best.
 He was warmly greeted by our client, who quickly guided him to the master bathroom.
 The shower was infested with mold, and some of the natural stone tiles had signs of bad discoloring that were probably caused by cleaning products that were not specifically designed for the type of stone used in the shower.
 Our client was assured that the damages were perfectly reversible with our stone restoration service.
 He immediately scheduled another appointment for us to get started.

-When our technician returned a few days later, he started by spraying a strong alkaline cleaner all over the shower before letting sit for a few minutes in order to start the sanitizing process.
-The strong cleaner breaks up grime and starts killing mold, which are then removed with pressurized 310-degree vapor steam.
-To remove tougher mold, a combination of steam and a bleach dilution is used to neutralize fungi and completely sanitize the shower.
+When our technician returned a few days later, he started by spraying a strong alkaline cleaner all over the shower before letting sit for a few minutes in order to start the cleaning process.
+The strong cleaner breaks up grime and starts killing the mold, which are then removed with pressurized 310-degree vapor steam.
+To remove tougher mold, a combination of steam and a bleach dilution is used to neutralize fungi and clean the shower.

 Once the shower is mold-free and the grout is clear and back to its original color, our technician applied our very own ColorSeal, which is a sealant that helps keep water away from grout while recoloring it and making it mold-resistant.
 Last but not least, our technician applied Stone Armor over the stone to make it water-resistant and easier to clean, which was necessary in order to keep mold away for as long as possible.